IcaliaLabs/guides/onboarding/README.md

   * Schedule demo days
   * Schedule weekly standups

-**Once the presentation is over, new Icaliers should head to the [guides](https://github.com/IcaliaLabs/guides/) repo and take a look at them, they have a lot of information about best practices, being remote and some other useful stuff.**
+**Once the presentation is over, new Icaliers should head to the [guides](https://github.com/IcaliaLabs/guides/) repo and playbook, as they have a lot of information about best practices, being remote and some other useful stuff.**

 #### Wednesday